DeepskyLog/Articles/Meeting20150425/README.md

 * DE
 * TC (partly via skype)
 * BT
-* JDW - Interested in helping, cannot attend meeting
 * EvdJ

 ## Interested

+* JDW - Interested in helping, cannot attend meeting.
-* AS: Will have a talk later.
+* AS: Will have a talk on monday.
 * JH: Will do a research of the user interface.
+* CW: Not be able to attend meeting.